hthm00/CorrectImageGame/README.md

 # CorrectImageGame

+[Created in 08/2018]

-_Display a random image.
+_ Display a random image.

-_User chooses an image that matches.
+_ User chooses an image that matches.